 LBA Board Meetings

-7 pm on the 3rd Thursday of most months at the Castleton Community Center.
-The next meeting is scheduled for August 17th.
+Meetings are held at 7 pm on the 3rd Thursday of most months at the Castleton Community Center.
+There will not be a meeting in November or December.

 9 am on Wednesdays during the summer.
-Contact Joan Argento at firstname.lastname@example.org to get on notification list for locations.
+Contact Joan Argento at firstname.lastname@example.org to get on the notification list for starting locations.

 Education Series at Kehoe Camp

 To be announced when scheduled.

 This series is held to fulfill the mission of the LBA to preserve, promote and protect our lake.
 Contact Davene Brown at email@example.com or 802-468-2281 for information.